Salesforce (CRM) Receives a Rating Update from a Top Analyst

-Canaccord Genuity analyst David Hynes maintained a Buy rating on Salesforce (CRM) yesterday and set a price target of $270.00.
-The company’s shares closed last Tuesday at $227.86.
+In a report released today, Raimo Lenschow from Barclays maintained a Buy rating on Salesforce (CRM), with a price target of $276.00.
+The company’s shares closed last Wednesday at $224.53.

-According to TipRanks.com, Hynes is a top 25 analyst with an average return of 36.0% and a 79.8% success rate.
-Hynes covers the Technology sector, focusing on stocks such as ZoomInfo Technologies, BigCommerce Holdings, and Slack Technologies.
+According to TipRanks.com, Lenschow is a top 25 analyst with an average return of 24.9% and a 74.8% success rate.
+Lenschow covers the Technology sector, focusing on stocks such as Nuance Communications, BigCommerce Holdings, and Cornerstone Ondemand.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Salesforce with a $278.13 average price target, implying a 21.6% upside from current levels.
-In a report issued on November 23, KeyBanc also initiated coverage with a Buy rating on the stock with a $310.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Salesforce with a $277.17 average price target, representing a 21.5% upside.
+In a report issued on November 24, Monness also maintained a Buy rating on the stock with a $275.00 price target.

 See today’s analyst top recommended stocks >>